Stackout/Payment-Gateways/README.md

-# Stackout's Paymetn Gateway Processor
+# Stackout's Payment Gateway Processor

 This project is meant to provide ease of access to connect to multiple payment gateways.